ESG and CSR: what's the difference?

 CSR reporting, initially voluntary, is gradually becoming compulsory (e.g.: Déclaration de Performance Extra-Financière in France - DPEF, now replaced by CSRD for large companies in Europe, and VSME as a voluntary reporting framework for SMEs and VSEs).

-It includes quantified ESG indicators, as well as descriptions of the company's risks, opportunities and impacts on society - both civil and environmental - and the concrete CSR commitments, policies and actions taken in response (e.g. decarbonization plan, diversity and inclusion program, ....).
+It includes quantified ESG indicators, but also descriptions of the company's risks, opportunities and impacts on society - both civil and environmental - as well as concrete CSR commitments, policies and actions (e.g. decarbonization plan, diversity and inclusion program, environmental criteria, waste management, etc.) in response.
+These indicators enable companies to make a concrete commitment to their social responsibility, and to integrate the notion of responsible investment.

 Non-financial rating agencies (e.g. MSCI ESG Ratings, widely used by institutional investors, or EcoVadis, which focuses on CSR assessment for supply chains) are playing an increasingly crucial role in assessing companies' CSR and ESG performance.
 They do not impose regulatory obligations on companies, but they are becoming key intermediaries between companies and investors, regulators, financial markets and customers or suppliers.